 Our Board members for both non-profits include:

-- Patty Huerta – Treasurer – Patricia Huerta is the Executive Director of Escondido Education COMPACT.
+- Patty Huerta – Secretary – Patricia Huerta is the Executive Director of Escondido Education COMPACT.
 COMPACT is a non-profit organization that is committed to developing and implementing community-wide programs to support education, youth leadership, and violence prevention and workforce development for youth.

 - Paul Donovan, Jr. – Member at Large – Paul Donovan grew up in Escondido and is a Sales Manager at a national mortgage company.
 He has three children at Classical Academy and enjoys serving on the board.

 - Mark Reardon – Member at Large – Mark Reardon is the founder, president, and CEO of Centrepointe Leadership.
 His two children attended Coastal Academy and Classical Academy High School.

 Board meetings are held at locations detailed on the meeting agendas and move between Escondido, Oceanside, and our Vista locations.

 Contact the Board by email at Board@ClassicalAcademy.com or call (760) 546-0101 to speak with Chief Executive Officer, Cameron Curry

 - Board Workshop – Thursday, November 3 2016 12:30pm

 - Board Workshop – Monday, August 26th 2019 @ 3:30pm

 - Board Meetings & Agendas 2016